mandysulli/crypto_diversity_workshop/README.md

 There should also be a All_strain_name.txt file that lists all the species that are present in the strain_key.txt.
 They will be in a line so that they can be used in the next script.

 https://www.samformat.info/sam-format-flag

+ ### Eleventh script - 10_kallisto_pseudobam_read_separation.sh

+ This script separates the reads in the psuedobam files created by kallisto, using the species text files created in the previous step.
+ Use the list of species within the All_strain_name.txt in line 72 of this script.

+ ### Twelfth script -

  # Run R script
 To visualize the estimated abundance of your samples you will need: